-PLEASE NOTE > LED's in the matrix area are shown incorrectly on the "P1" PCB.
+PLEASE NOTE > LED's in the matrix area are shown incorrectly on the "P1" PCB only.
 For the P2 & P2a version PCB, this has been corrected and the P2/a PCB overlay link above is OK.

 PA's, LPF etc Please use in conjunction with the G6ALU web page information.
 G6ALU's web pages